jwalkerbg/i100007/README.md

 ## Introduction

-This project is a simple skeleton of Python importable module plus CLI interface.
+This project is a simple skeleton of Python importable module which has in addition CLI interface.
 It uses modern **pyproject.toml** and does not use **setup.py**.

 ## Virtual environment, installation, running